dell/csm-docs/content/v2/features/powermax.md

 With unidirectional CHAP, the PowerMax array challenges the host initiator during the initial link negotiation process and expects to receive a valid credential and CHAP secret in response.

 When challenged, the host initiator transmits a CHAP credential and CHAP secret to the storage array.
-The storage array looks for this credential and CHAP secret which stored in the host initiator initiator group.
+The storage array looks for this credential and CHAP secret which stored in the host initiator group.
 When a positive authentication occurs, the PowerMax array sends an acceptance message to the host.
 However, if the PowerMax array fails to find any record of the credential/secret pair, it sends a rejection message, and the link is closed.

-## Custom Driver Name (Experimental feature)
+## Custom Driver Name (experimental feature)

 With version 1.3.0 of the driver, a custom name can be assigned to the driver at the time of installation.
 This enables installation of the CSI driver in a different namespace and installation of multiple CSI drivers for Dell EMC PowerMax in the same Kubernetes/OpenShift cluster.